APBioNet/APBioNetTalks-1/README.md

 **Become a supporting member**: be a part of Asia Pacific bioinformatics community.
 Find out more about us on our [website](http://www.apbionet.org/).

 **Share your expertise**: if you are passionate about sharing bioinformatics-related expertise and skills to the community, we welcome you to contribute a talk/demo/tutorial/workshop to APBioNetTalks.
-Please help complete this [form](https://forms.gle/SAVsiaLFCidhykY8A).
+Please help complete this [form](https://forms.gle/SAVsiaLFCidhykY8A), which would capture all the relevant information we need.
+You can make multiple submissions if you are keen to contribute more.

+We are committed to providing a welcoming and inspiring platform for all.
+Please follow our [code of conduct] (https://github.com/hzahroh/APBioNetTalks/blob/main/CODE_OF_CONDUCT.md) in all kind of activities related to APBioNetTalks.